StephenDodd1/laissez-fit--client/README.md

 maximum heart rate, blood pressure, weight and even height.
 You can update your macro nutrients and calories throughout the day as well.
 Each time you update the values, the old values will disappear.
 For example, if today, you logged your maximum heart rate at 9 am and it was 124, then at 3pm you found it was 145, when you update it to 145, the old value of 124 is gone.

+The endpoints to the API are users, tracking, articles and comments.

 ## Stack

 React/JS/JSX/JSON